Iceland's Fabulous Beaches (with Black Sand + Glaciers)

 These icebergs, carved from the Breiðamerkurjökull glacier, resemble sparkling diamonds under the sun’s rays.
 It's absolutely stunning.

-Photographers flock here, and it’s no surprise.
-Every perspective offers something special: reflections in water droplets or stark silhouettes against the dramatic skies.
+Photographers flock to capture reflections in water droplets or stark silhouettes against the dramatic skies.

 If you're lucky, you’ll spot seals running amok among the icebergs.
 It’s no wonder this beach has earned its place as one of Iceland’s top attractions.